-Near Miss - a narrowly avoided collision or other accident.

-Near Miss Report - A report filed from a narrowly avoided collision or other accident.
+Near Miss - a narrowly avoided collision or other incident that if occurred would result in an accident.
+Near Miss Report - A report filed from a narrowly avoided collision or other event that if the accident had occurred it would have resulted in an accident.

-Non-Preventable Accident - Any occurrence involving an accident/incident in which everything that could have been reasonably done to prevent it was done, however the accident/incident still occurred.
+Non-Preventable Accident - Any occurrence involving an accident/incident in which all proper procedures could have been reasonably prevent it was done, however the accident/incident still occurred.

-Occurrence - an event without any personal injury in which any damage to facilities, equipment, facilities or infrastructure does not disrupt operations.
+Occurrence - an event that has taken place any personal injury in which any damage to facilities, equipment, facilities or infrastructure does not disrupt operations.